deflect-ca/banjax/puzzle_ui/README.md

 - If you prefer to bundle CSS with JS, you must:
     1) Enable the postcss Rollup hook.
     2) Uncomment the import statements in `entrypoint-deflect-captcha.ts`.
-    3) Remove the <style> tags from `src/index.html`.
+    3) Remove the <style></style> tags from `src/index.html`.

 ### dist (`puzzle_ui/dist`)

-Contains the production-ready assets.
+- Contains the production-ready assets.

-Key files:
+- Key files:
     - `dist/index.html`: The final, self-contained page (fully bundled).
     - `dist/client/scripts/bundle.js`: The compiled JavaScript bundle.

-**Note:**
+- **Note:**
     - The `index.html` already includes all required `scripts/styles`.
     - *Only* `index.html` and the user's cookie are needed for deployment.

 ### root (`puzzle_ui/`)

-houses `injectBundleJSToIndexHTML.js`
+- houses `injectBundleJSToIndexHTML.js`

 - This is a custom Rollup hook that modifies index.html after bundling.

 - Automatically injects bundle.js into index.html, ensuring that:

     1) All assets are inline (to be served in a single request).
     2) The Deflect CAPTCHA system remains self-contained.

 ## Deployment Guide